build web bundle, zip it, upload to my worker

 -F "version=$VERSION"

-tip APKs and OTA bundles share the same history table in D1 โ€” they're just different channels (apk vs stable).
-The admin endpoints filter by channel so they stay separate.
+tip APKs and OTA bundles share the same history table in D1.
+Channels keep the story clean (apk vs stable), and the admin endpoints filter by channel to match.

 LEARNINGS